 Discussion

-Point 1
+Stakeholders Affected by Copy-and-paste

+The premise behind the EMR is the conformity of the patient record to a national standard and thus interoperability not only between various specialties and healthcare facilities but also within a single practice.
+As a work-around for redundancies in this process, many physicians chose to copy-and-paste notes, use “self-populating” box checking software, “copy forwarding” in new blank notes, and “macros” or input templates that automatically input patient data from previous encounters.
+One study has estimated that over 50% of EMR notes are actually copy-pasted.
+Another study found that 84% of residents’ notes and 72% of attending physicians’ notes had at least 20% “cloned documentation”.
+The practice of copy-and-pasting by providers within the EMR raises the risk of increased patient harm.
+For example, patients may not be getting a thorough line of questioning necessary for quality care if the provider decides to copy-and-paste medical documentation in lieu of updated status narratives.

+However, beyond a simple leger for the doctor to record notes, the EMR is also a legal document as well as an insurance billing claim.
+The medicolegal implications of copy-and-pasting in documentation of clinical findings in patient notes have become a major area of contention.
+Copy-and-pasting contributes to the potential for listing a procedure that was not actually performed.
+In fact, “patterns of over-coding” and reimbursement requests have gone up since the introduction of the EMR.
+Billing has consequently come under greater scrutiny by insurance companies, Medicare contractors, as well as state and federal government regulators.

+Arguments Against Copy-and-paste

-It has been found that 60-99% of physicians use copy-and-paste their practice.
-There are numerous justifiable legal and ethical concerns involved with copy-and-paste behavior including missed diagnosis, note bloat, continuation of erroneous data, pasting into the wrong patient chart, and other inconsistencies.
-Due the architecture of the new EMR and the intuitiveness of copy-and-pasting to meet these demands, an unfortunate consequence is the loss of patient narrative.
-This is step away from a coherent patient centered approach to medicine.
+Justifiable legal and ethical concerns involved with copy-and-paste behavior include missed diagnosis, note bloat, continuation of erroneous data, pasting into the wrong patient chart, and other inconsistencies.
+Furthermore, the use of copy-and-paste by providers to meet documentation demands within the EMR has led to the unfortunate loss of the patient narrative.

+Unsafe Patient Care

-More imminently, egregious copy-and-paste examples have in some instances led to unsafe patient care.
-In fact, up to 2.6% of errors in one study were attributable to copy-pasting.
+Up to 2.6% of errors in one study were attributable to egregious copy-pasting.
 In one example, a patient was diagnosed with atrial fibrillation by an emergency department and referred back to his primary care physician, who proceeded to copy-and-paste this emergency department visit over the next five years without ever diagnosing heart disease.
 The patient died of a heart attack and the physician was found liable.
-It was also found that copy-pasted lifestyle counseling in diabetic patients were significantly less effective in in improving HgbA1c levels.
-This type of practice can also lead to patient mistrust and ultimately less reliance on and patient satisfaction with the healthcare system.
+It was also found that copy-pasted lifestyle counseling in diabetic patients were significantly less effective in improving HgbA1c levels.
+This type of practice can also lead to patient mistrust and ultimately less reliance on, and patient satisfaction with, the healthcare system.
 For example, a physician in one study began an encounter with the family of a comatose patient that had had surgery almost 6 weeks prior by stating that the surgery was very recent (2 days prior) simply because this was the note perpetuated in the EMR.
 In another instance, an intern copy-and-pasted a note that read a patient needed an abscess drained and the OR when this had already been done.
 This note was copy-and-pasted several more times and almost led to a change in antibiotic regimen that was unnecessary.
 In yet another potentially catastrophic example, a physician accidently transcribed a note copied from a different patient’s chart.
 His current pediatric renal failure patient thus received recommendations meant for a patient with staphylococcal cellulitis to receive vancomycin therapy rather than pulse dose.
 This caused a rise in creatinine and lengthy hospitalization time.

+Perpetuation of False Information